mity/mctrl/README.md

 or `CreateWindowEx()` functions and controlled with `SendMessage()`.

-## License

-mCtrl itself is covered with the GNU Lesser General Public License 2.1 or (at your option) any later version.
-See file `COPYING.lib` for more info.

-In brief, this generally means that:

-* Any program or library, even commercial, covered with any proprietary license, is allowed to link against the mCtrl's import libraries and distribute `MCTRL.DLL` along with the program.

-* You can modify `MCTRL.DLL` (or its source code) and distribute such modified `MCTRL.DLL` only if the modifications are also licensed under the terms of the LGPL 2.1 (or any later version); or under the terms of GPL 2 (or any later version).

-Source code of all examples, i.e. contents of the directory 'examples' within the source package (see below), are in public domain.

 ## Getting mCtrl

 You can always get the latest version and most actual information on project